-As at December 31 IFRS 17 and IFRS 9
+As at De As at December 31

+IFRS 17 a ind IFRS 9

 2023 2022

-Portfolio \$1.6 \$1.8
+Portfolio \$1.6B \$1.8B

 Office 85% 86%

 Retail 6% 6%

 Industrial 4% 4%

 Multi-residential, land and other 5% 5%

 Derivative Financial Instruments

 The Company uses derivative financial instruments in the normal course of managing the risk arising from fluctuations in interest rates, equity markets, currencies and credit.
 These instruments are primarily made up of interest rate, equity and foreign exchange swaps, as well as options, futures and forward contracts.